-The Dog Food Advisor is a website designed to help you make a more informed decision when shopping for dog food.
+The Dog Food Advisor is a public service blog published to help you make a more informed decision when shopping for dog food.

 Welcome!
 My name is Mike Sagman.
-And as the editor and creator of this community, I believe it’s important for you to know a little about my background.
+And as the editor and creator of this website, I believe it’s important for you to know a little about my background.

-My college curriculum includes a major in chemistry and a minor in biology.
+My college curriculum included a major in chemistry and a minor in biology.

-Yet none of my education or my 30+ years in the practice of dental medicine should be considered a prerequisite for publishing The Dog Food Advisor.
+Yet none of my education or my more than 30 years practicing dental medicine should be considered a qualification for publishing The Dog Food Advisor.

-However, after researching and posting over 750 dog food reviews representing some 3,200 commercial products, I’m considered an authority on reading and interpreting pet food labels.
+Now, after publishing more than 800 dog food reviews representing some 3,500 commercial products, I’m considered an authority on reading and interpreting pet food labels.

 The Method I Use

 The Dog Food Advisor’s approach to evaluating dog food is based upon one important principle…

 No dog food product can ever be magically better than the ingredients that were used to make it